Trying hard and having fun since 2020. "Is it humor? Analysis? Entertainment? It routinely fails all three."

 • Trident Deck

-• Join 3,684 other followers
+• Join 25 other subscribers

 • Already have a WordPress.com account?
 Log in now.